CharlotteM7/CharlotteM7/README.md

 ## Hi there, I'm Charlotte Mackay 👋

 Former Project Manager turned developer, with an MSc Distinction in Advanced Computer Science and a 1st class BSc(hons) in Computer Science for Games.
+I learn fast, enjoy solving complex problems, and love building things that feel genuinely useful.

 ## 💻 Tech Stack